NEIAAC/plannei/README.md

   - If the app fails to open, go to [this support page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) and select your OS version at the top, then follow the instructions.

-- Detailed usage instructions can be found in the **guide** page, inside the app.
+- Detailed usage instructions can be found in the [wiki](https://github.com/NEIAAC/plannei/wiki) page.

 - See the [example](./example/) directory for demo files.